tewhatuora/air-fhir-ig/input/pagecontent/immunisationUpdateMessage.md

 2. ImmSOT creates the immunisation record
 3. ImmSOT  creates a message bundle containing an Immunisation resource, and sends it it to the AIR Orchestration server's *$process-message* endpoint.
 (EventType=IMMUNISATION_UPDATE)
 4. The Orchestration server enriches the Patient reference with additional patient details
+5. The Orchestration server enriches the Pracitioner reference with additional pracitioner details
-5. The Orchestration server determines which PMS systems should be notified of the new Immunisation, based on the value of the *air-immunisation-notification-action-code*.
+6. The Orchestration server determines which PMS systems should be notified of the new Immunisation, based on the value of the *air-immunisation-notification-action-code*.
-6. The Orchestration server gets the facility id and edi of the nominated target PMS systems
+7. The Orchestration server gets the facility id and edi of the nominated target PMS systems
-7. The Orchestration server creates a message for  each target PMS  and sends it to the Healthlink Air Broker
+8. The Orchestration server creates a message for  each target PMS  and sends it to the Healthlink Air Broker
-8. The Healthlink Air Broker transforms the message to an HL7 v2.0  VXU^V04 request and sends it to the PMS
+9. The Healthlink Air Broker transforms the message to an HL7 v2.0  VXU^V04 request and sends it to the PMS
-9. The Healthlink Air Broker returns a synchronous 202 response to the Orchestration server
+10. The Healthlink Air Broker returns a synchronous 202 response to the Orchestration server
-10. Once it has recieved responses form each request sent to the HealthLink AIR broker, the Orchestration  server sendsa  synchronous 202 response to  ImmSOT, containing information about each message which was sent.
+11. Once it has recieved responses form each request sent to the HealthLink AIR broker, the Orchestration  server sendsa  synchronous 202 response to  ImmSOT, containing information about each message which was sent.

 ####  Immunisation Update Message Request Example - ImmSOT To Orchestration
 [update-immunisation-request2](Bundle-82020189.json.html)